jpakkane/platypus/readme.md

 The macOS version is built by running the `build_macos.py` script from the source root.
 It creates a macOS application bundle installer that will be placed in the build directory.

+The Webassembly version can be built and started by running `ninja servewasm`. `emrun` will then print the server URL to stdout.